 Without permission from the owner, others cannot use something that is covered by copyright.
 The license documents your ownership, the conditions you place on others using it and how you would like to be acknowledged as the owner.

-Anything that is considered a ‘work’ is covered by copyright and so the Atlas needs permission to be able to display and provide access to it.
+Anything that is considered a ‘work’ is covered by copyright and so the ALA needs permission to be able to display and provide access to it.
 ‘Facts’, eg the physical characteristics of a bird or an observation of the occurrence of a bird, are not covered by copyright but the documentation of facts is, eg text to describe a bird.

 You cannot grant a license for a work that you do not own or for which you do not have the appropriate rights, eg someones else’s photograph.

-The Atlas encourages the use of the latest version of the Creative Commons Australia licenses and our contribution forms are geared to this type of license.
+The ALA encourages the use of the latest version of the Creative Commons Australia licenses and our contribution forms are geared to this type of license.
 Other license terms can be used if you would prefer as long they grant the right to share the information.

 Creative Commons Australia Licenses are: